KEY LAUNCHES KENYA’S FIRST LIBRARIANS CONFERENCE

-Nairobi, 24 th April 2023… Knowledge Empowering Youth (KEY) has launched a first-of-its-kind workshop aimed at enhancing professional and leadership development for school librarians.
-The workshop gathers over 46 librarians and education stakeholders from across the country for the session that will serve as a steppingstone for delivering long-term professional and leadership development in Kenya.
+On the 25th of April 2023, KEY launched a three-day first-of-its-kind librarians workshop aimed primarily at enhancing professional and leadership development for school librarians.
+The workshop gathered over 46 librarians and education stakeholders from Ghana and across Kenya.
+The session served as a stepping stone for delivering long-term professional and leadership development to school librarians in Kenya.

-The workshop is a partnership with the Kenya Library Association, Kenya National Library Service and Goethe Institut Nairobi.
-The workshop will be a watershed event for KEY as it refocuses efforts on promoting rolling out rolling out of libraries for better learning outcomes for children across the country.
-Speaking during the event, KEY founder and CEO Rita Field-Marsham noted the importance of libraries in driving change to provide equitable access to quality education and opportunities throughout Kenya.
+The workshop was offered in partnership with the Kenya Library Association, Kenya National Library Service and Goethe Institut Nairobi.
+The workshop was a watershed event for KEY as it ramps up its efforts to train school librarians for better learning outcomes for children across the country.
+Speaking during the event, KEY founder and CEO Rita Field-Marsham noted the importance of trained librarians in driving change to educational opportunities throughout Kenya.

-“Well-resourced school Libraries are necessary for the raised quality and relevance of education to satisfy basic learning needs and enrich the lives of students and their overall experience.
-Widespread access to library will begin the development of a collective vision of the future by youth that is more critical, curious, compassionate, and conscious of their surroundings.
-At the heart of libraries lies the critical role played by librarians to ensure library quality management, comfort who ensure that teachers and students use the resources effectively to close knowledge gaps and barriers to language and digital competence among children from low-income families.
-A critical mass number of libraries with skilled librarians will position Kenya as one of the few emerging countries who have secured privileged access to information and knowledge.
-It will serve as a springboard for further growth and development and set Kenyans apart in fluency and proficiency of the world’s first language.
-It will also bolster Kenya’s future economic prosperity by providing quality education, culture development, national pride and leadership for this and future generations.” said Ms Field Marsham.
+“Well-resourced school Libraries with trained librarians are necessary for the raised quality and relevance of education to satisfy basic learning needs and enrich the lives of students and their overall experience.
+At the heart of such libraries lies the critical role played by librarians to ensure library quality management and comfort, and to ensure that teachers and students use the resources effectively to close knowledge gaps and barriers to language and digital competence among children from low-income families.” said Rita Field-Marsham.

-KEY Head Librarian Nyakundi James Nyambane is hopeful that the librarians workshop initiative will set Kenya on the path to work toward bridging the disparities in availability of libraries and trained librarians across the country soon.
+KEY Head Librarian Nyakundi James Nyambane believes the librarians workshop initiative set Kenya on the path of bridging gaps in training of school librarians in Kenya.